El Ritmo de los Días

 Photo Credit: Amy Tucker, 2026

 This is alonetude.
-Not a concept.
-Not a framework.
+Beyond concept.
+Beyond framework.
 Just this: being with yourself in a rhythm that your nervous system trusts, in a place that feels safe enough to finally stop performing, surrounded by the ordinary beauty of birds and water and light that asks nothing of you except that you notice.

 I notice.